Override: Mech City Brawl

-Override Mech City Brawl is a mech-fighting video game developed by The Balance Inc and published by Modus Games Brazil.
+Override Mech City Brawl is a mech-fighting video game developed by The Balance Inc and published by Modus Games.
 It was originally released for Xbox One, PlayStation 4 and Microsoft Windows in 2018.
 In 2019, the game was ported for Nintendo Switch.
+As of September 2022, all digital versions of the game has been delisted and are unavailable for purchase.
+Physical copies are still available.

 Gameplay

 The gameplay is a more vibrant and fun take on mech editing which allows the player to unlock through gameplay.
 This includes such things as big glasses, hats, novelty clothing and different skin tone colours for each mech.
 The game allows the player to choose between the sixteen different mechs and each with a different fighting style.
 The game has several maps which are based on real world cities but are instead addressed by their respective countries.

 In the single story mode, mysterious giant monsters have appeared and have begun attacking major cities, after a few months one of the Mech League Fighters steps in, in an attempt to save Japan, and after successfully fending off the monsters gets drafted into the UDF Rapid Response Team.

 There are different multiplayer modes and offline matches that allows players to fight, team up or fight different mechs with up to four players at one time.